Zechariah 6 – A King and Priest

 i.
 2 Chronicles 26 tells the tragic story of King Uzziah who tried to function as a priest, and was stricken with leprosy to the end of his life.
 Through the history of Israel God commanded a separation between the religious and the civil leadership of Israel.

 ii.
-Elaborate crown: This is definitely a royalcrown and is not the customary headdress of the high priest.
+Elaborate crown: This was definitely a royalcrown and was not the customary headdress of the high priest.

 d.
 On the head of Joshua the son of Jehozadak, the high priest: There already was a strong, godly civil leader in Jerusalem named Zerubbabel.
-It seems like it would have made a lot more sense to crown Zerubbabel instead of Joshua . . . the high priest.
-But Joshua was crowned because the next descendant of David to rule would be Jesus, prefigured by the high priest Joshua.
+It seems like it would have made a lot more sense to crown Zerubbabel instead of Joshua… the high priest.
+But Joshua was crowned because a coming descendant of David to rule over Israel would be Jesus, prefigured by the high priest Joshua.

 i.
 Liberal critics are so certain that Zerubbabel should be crowned here that they think that the text is in error.
 This misses the whole point, because this crowning of Joshua prophesies the King-Priest Jesus.

 a.
-Behold, the Man whose name is the Branch!
-We already saw this Branch in Zechariah 3:8, and it is a familiar title for the Messiah (Isaiah 4:2 and 11:1, Jeremiah 23:5 and 33:15).
-The Branch is associated with fruitfulness and life.
+Behold, the Man whose name is the BRANCH!
+We already saw this BRANCH in Zechariah 3:8, and it was a familiar title for the Messiah (Isaiah 4:2 and 11:1, Jeremiah 23:5 and 33:15).
+The BRANCH was associated with fruitfulness and life.
 Jesus used the same image when He said that He was the vine and we are the branches (John 15:5).

 a.
-Now the elaborate crown shall be for a memorial: The Lord makes it clear that the crown for Joshua was a picture of the ruling Priest-King in the future.
+Now the elaborate crown shall be for a memorial: The LORD made it clear that the crown for Joshua was a picture of the ruling Priest-King in the future.
 God never intended for Joshua to take control as king in the Jerusalem of his day.

 b.
 Hen the son of Zephaniah: Earlier, Josiah was said to be the son of Zephaniah, and Zechariah apparently gave this prophecy in his house (Zechariah 6:10).
 Since the name Hen means “gracious,” it is almost certainly another name, and an appropriate name for this Josiah the son of Zephaniah.